 Righteousness.
-God's life creates within people a new nature, within which is a kind of righteousness that far surpasses all human righteousness.
-When God puts His kind of righteousness in men's hearts, His righteousness and peace and joy govern that man's every thought and word and deed.
+God's life creates in people a new nature which brings with it a kind of righteousness that is different from and infinitely superior to all human righteousness.
+When God's kind of life lives in a heart, His righteous nature governs that person's every thought and word and deed.
 About half a century ago, my father made this perceptive comment in a sermon: